-Many pregnant women report that their sharpened senses of smell faded after the first trimester.
-Still, other pregnant women have reported that their elevated odor detection continued well into their third trimester.
+Many pregnant women report that their sharpened sense of smell disappeared after the first trimester, while others say that their elevated odor detection continued well into their third trimester.

 Will my sense of smell change or just increase?

 A heightened sense of smell is often accompanied by new smell preferences.
-Much like pregnancy food cravings, many women experience sudden distaste or obsession with seemingly random odors.
+As with pregnancy food cravings, many women experience sudden distaste or obsession with seemingly random odors.

 Could my hyperosmia be triggering my anxiety?

 Unfortunately, yes!
 Some pregnant women develop osmophobia or the fear of bad smells.
-Exposure to strong odors could trigger stress and anxiety in expectant mothers.
-If you experience odor-related anxiety, talk with your doctor, loved ones, and coworkers.
-It’s a good idea to develop a strong support network as you grow the baby inside you.
-Studies show that anxiety can harm your pregnancy 14 ncbi .
+Exposure to strong odors can trigger stress and anxiety in expectant mothers.

 My bionic nostrils aren’t working, should I be worried?